Updated: April 22, 2025

 What Should You Do If You Receive Notice CP 523?

-When a new balance accrues, it will automatically lead to a payment plan default.
-If you receive a default because of a new balance you cannot pay, call the IRS or contact a tax professional to see if he or she can restructure the new balance into a new monthly payment plan.
-You may have to fill out a 433-F for the IRS in most cases, which is a financial statement.
+• If you incurred a new tax balance Call the IRS or contact a tax professional to see if they can restructure the new balance into a new monthly payment plan.
+You may have to fill out a collection information statement to get the payment plan approved.

 How to Appeal the Termination of Installment Agreement

-You have the right to request a CAP appeal, which can be used for a wide range of collect actions, which include rejection, modification and termination of an installment agreement.
+You have the right to request a CAP appeal, which can be used for a wide range of collection actions, which include rejection, modification, and termination of an installment agreement.
 A CAP appeal differs from a Collection Due Process (CDP) hearing in that you cannot appeal the decision later in US tax Court.

 What Happens After You Receive Notice CP 523?